npipkins/Excel_Project/README.md

 This pivot table will analyze the initial worksheet to count how many campaigns were successful, failed, canceled, or are currently live per **category**.

-* Create a stacked column pivot chart that can be filtered by country based on the table you have created
+* The stacked column pivot chart can be filtered by country based on the table created